-In addition to the collaborative arrangements above, we have received approval from the DDG of the U.S. National Cancer Institute's Division of Cancer Treatment and Diagnosis for a Level III collaboration for the clinical development of our lead biotechnology compound, ADH-1.
-The NCI has no obligation to sponsor future clinical trials of ADH-1 or to continue to perform any preclinical work for us and may terminate the collaboration at any time, as may we.
+In addition to the collaborative arrangements above, we have received approval from the Drug Development Group of the U.S. National Cancer Institute's Division of Cancer Treatment and Diagnosis, or NCI, for a Level III collaboration for the clinical development of our lead biotechnology compound, ADH-1.
+The NCI has no obligation to sponsor future clinical trials of ADH-1 or perform any preclinical work for us and may terminate the collaboration at any time, as may we.
+To date, the NCI has not commenced any studies using ADH-1.
 The success of our business strategy will be dependent on our ability to maintain current and enter into new collaborations with other industry participants that advance the development and clinical testing of, regulatory approval for and commercialization of our product candidates, as well as collaborations that provide us with funding, such as licensing fees, milestone payments, royalties, up-front payments or otherwise.
 We may not be successful in maintaining current collaborations or establishing any future collaborations and any collaborations we have or may establish may not lead to the successful development of our product candidates.